We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 5. Diesel Generators

 Diesel generators, as their name indicates, are fueled by diesel instead of gasoline.
 Most products in this category are standby generators, though there are some inverter and portable diesel generators out there.
 Generators that run on diesel can provide a more efficient power output than gasoline standby generators.
-There are cost benefits to buying a diesel generator too: Because diesel generators are more fuel efficient than gasoline-powered models, you’ll spend less on fuel over the long term.
+There are cost benefits to buying a diesel generator too: Because diesel generators are more fuel efficient than gasoline-powered models, you’ll spend less on fuel over time.

 These generators can work well in freezing temperatures if they are filled with winter diesel fuel.
 Regular diesel fuel can freeze and gel, preventing the generator from starting.
-Diesel’s low burning temperature puts less strain on an electric engine than gasoline or propane, allowing diesel generators to have a higher level of durability and long life.
+Diesel’s low burning temperature puts less strain on an electric engine than gasoline or propane, allowing diesel generators to have a higher level of durability and longer life.
 However, keep in mind that diesel generators produce harmful emissions that can be toxic if inhaled.

-Best for: Those who are looking for long-lasting, easy to maintain generators; those who need a generator for industrial use or as a whole-house standby
+Best for: Those who are looking for long-lasting, easy-to-maintain generators; those who need a generator for industrial use or as a whole-house standby

 6. Natural Gas Generators